-The need for rehabs in NJ have significantly increased as the opioid crisis worsens over the past few years.
+The need for rehabs in NJ has significantly increased as the opioid crisis worsened over the past few years.
 Presenting one of the biggest public health care issues the state has seen, the statistics surrounding drug and alcohol abuse in New Jersey are staggering.
-Much like the rest of the country, while the state of New Jersey is not immune to the ongoing opioid crisis, including illegal drugs such as heroin and fentanyl, as well as legally available prescription drugs like oxycodone and hydrocodone, New Jersey residents also suffer from alcoholism and other hard drugs simultaneously.
-Instead of finding a rehab in NJ, many have found it helpful to seek a geographic change and find a drug rehab in NJ nearby.
+Much like the rest of the country, the state of New Jersey is not immune to the ongoing opioid crisis, including illegal drugs such as heroin and fentanyl, as well as legally available prescription drugs like oxycodone and hydrocodone.
+New Jersey residents also suffer from alcoholism and addictions to other hard drugs simultaneously.
+Instead of finding a rehab in NJ, many have found it helpful to seek a geographic change and find away from the addicts home where they were misusing drugs but is also relatively nearby.

 Drug Abuse in New Jersey